vicwomg/jamtrip/README.md

   - **Mac**: by dragging the app into Applications.
   - **Windows**: running the installer
 - Double click it to launch the app
-  - **Mac**: you will have to do that whole "security warning" song and dance again to launch.
+  - **Mac**: you will have to do that whole "security warning" song and dance again to launch: press "ok" to dismiss the warning, then click "open anyway" in System Preferences > Security & Privacy
   - **Older macs**: Saw this on El Capitan: you need to additionally "Allow apps downloaded from: Everywhere" under "Security & Privacy", otherwise it wont get past an app verification loop
   - **Windows**: Installation puts a shortcut on the desktop.